libreswan/libreswan/testing/web/README.md

 ## Setup

-Automated testing requires two libreswan repositories:
+Automated testing requires at least two libreswan repositories:

-- the repository under test (aka slave)
+- the repository under test (aka slave) - required

-  This repository is constantly updated (for instance, pulling new commits from upstream, or switching to an old commit using git reset --hard).
+  In addition to regular updates using "git fetch", this repository is switched to the commit being tested using "git reset --hard".

   Create a top-level Makefile.inc.local file in this directory to configure KVM_WORKERS and KVM_PREFIXES as required.

-- the repository containing the test scripts (aka master)
+- the repository containing the web sources and scripts (aka master) - required

-  This repository is left unchanged.
+- the repository for rebuilding the web site (aka scratch) - optional

+  When re-generating the results from a test run (for instance as part of rebuilding the web-site after a json file format change), this repository is "git reset --hard" to the original commit used to generate those results.

 for instance:

+    $ git clone git@github.com:libreswan/libreswan.git libreswan-web-slave
-    $ git clone git@github.com:libreswan/libreswan.git libreswan-slave
+    $ git clone git@github.com:libreswan/libreswan.git libreswan-web-master
-    $ git clone git@github.com:libreswan/libreswan.git libreswan-master
+    $ git clone git@github.com:libreswan/libreswan.git libreswan-web-scratch

 ## Running